CreatiVEmu

 Site Description

-Giovanni Ortu's CvEmu2 homepage of my very good old friend Giovanni, my partner in the CreatiVEmu team, now author of the brilliant CvEmu2 emulator and cassette tape-to-text converter for BASIC programs
+Giovanni Ortu's CvEmu2 homepage of my very good old friend Giovanni, my mate in the CreatiVEmu team, now author of the brilliant CvEmu2 emulator and cassette tape-to-text converter for BASIC programs.

 OTHER CLASSIC CONSOLES

-Here's a vast selection of links to websites and pages concerning classic gaming systems in general, often also featuring Creativision-related contents.
+Here's a vast selection of links to websites and pages concerning classic gaming systems in general, though featuring CreatiVision-related contents.

 Site Description

-Classic Consoles Center collector Dieter Koenig's website with lots of infos and pictures of most PAL console systems, also including Creativision
+Classic Consoles Center collector Dieter Koenig's website with a lot of information, also featuring pictures of most PAL console systems - including CreatiVision.